twse/random-stuff/README.md

 This font family covers the following diacritics:
 1. All characters of the six Windows Code Pages, i.e. 1252 (Western Europe), 1250 (Central and Eastern Europe), 1257 (Baltic), 1254 (Turkish), 1253 (Greek), 1258 (Vietnamese) and also all characters of eleven macOS Code Pages (US Roman, Celtic, Central Europe, Croatian, Greek, Icelandic, Irish Gaelic, Lappish, Romanian, Southern Europe and Turkish).
-2. All diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc. - see [Dr. Anthony Stone's ISO 15919 website](http://homepage.ntlworld.com/stone-catend/translit.htm)) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Iranian languages (Avestan, Bráhuí, Ishkashimi, Oroshor, Shughni, Wakhi, etc. etc. etc.), etc. etc. etc.
+2. All diacritics required for ISO 15919 ("Transliteration of Devanāgarī and related Indic Scripts into Latin characters": Vedic, Sanskrit, Hindi, Marathi, Bengali, Gujarati, Kannada, Telugu, Tamil, etc. etc. etc.) and many other non-ISO 15919, e.g. the additional diacritics used in the Sanskrit TITUS files, e.g. the additional diacritics needed by Buddhologists (Pali, Tibetan, Chinese, etc.), e.g. additional metrics symbols, e.g. additional diacritics used in the ALA-LC scheme (Kashmiri, Sumerian, Prakrit, Akkadian, Burmese, Divehi, etc. etc. etc.), e.g. additional diacritics for Iranian languages (Avestan, Bráhuí, Ishkashimi, Oroshor, Shughni, Wakhi, etc. etc. etc.), etc. etc. etc.
 3. All diacritics required for ISO 9 ("Transliteration of Cyrillic languages into Latin characters": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Serbian, Bosnian, Mongolian, Tajik, Yakut, Bashkir, Chechen, Kazakh, Abkhazian, Komi, Tatar, etc. etc. etc.)
 4. All special letters and diacritics required for Pan-African languages with Latin script (Yoruba, Hausa, Edo-Bini, Fulfulde, Lingala, Krio, Chichewa, Baule, Igbo, Twi, etc. etc. etc. - see Conrad Taylor's Typesetting African languages)
-5. All special letters and diacritics required for Native American languages with Latin script (Navajo, Haisla, Dogrib, Tutchone, Lakota, Dakota, Cayuga, etc. etc. etc.)
+5. All special letters and diacritics required for Native American languages with Latin script (Navajo, Hän, Haisla, Dogrib, Tutchone, Lakota, Dakota, Cayuga, etc. etc. etc.)

 ## Other fonts
 Created with FontCreator 5.6 (2007) - This version can only create ordinary Unicode fonts for non-OpenType-savvy word processors.
 Use FontCreator 7.0 or higher to create OpenType fonts.
 Some fonts should be renamed to avoid clashes with names on which Apple and The Font Bureau holds a trademark.
-I cancelled several font projects such as **Albertus Mega** (flare serif font).
 * **Chicago Mega** is for indigenous languages in Central and South America.
 The font is best viewed at 9 or 18 points.
 This font comes in one style only - Regular.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
 * **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, etc.).
 This font comes in one style only - Regular.